neonephos/outreach/documentation/outreach_committee_handbook/ambassadors/ambassador_code_of_conduct.md

 # NeoNephos Ambassador Code of Conduct

 > [!WARNING]
-> The NeoNephos Ambassador Code of Conduct complements the NeoNephos Code of Conduct (if existent) and the Linux Foundation Europe Code of Conduct.
+> The NeoNephos Ambassador Code of Conduct complements the NeoNephos Code of Conduct (if existent) and the [Linux Foundation Code of Conduct](https://linuxfoundation.eu/policies/code-of-conduct?_gl=1*1li8qfy*_up*MQ..*_ga*MTIyMzA2MTk2MC4xNzg1NDk0MTU2*_ga_YTFV6G9YL7*czE3ODU0OTQxNTYkbzEkZzAkdDE3ODU0OTQxNTYkajYwJGwwJGgw).
 In case of conflict with the NeoNephos Ambassador Code of Conduct, these documents take precedence.

 ## Preamble

-The NeoNephos Ambassador Code of Conduct extends the [Linux Foundation Code of Conduct](https://linuxfoundation.eu/policies/code-of-conduct?_gl=1*1li8qfy*_up*MQ..*_ga*MTIyMzA2MTk2MC4xNzg1NDk0MTU2*_ga_YTFV6G9YL7*czE3ODU0OTQxNTYkbzEkZzAkdDE3ODU0OTQxNTYkajYwJGwwJGgw) for Ambassadors.
-In case of inconsistencies, the LFEU Code of Conduct takes precedence.
+The NeoNephos Ambassador Code of Conduct extends our general rules for conduct to NeoNephos Ambassadors.

 ### Do not sell merch